+"I have lost three uncles, an aunt, and my father to liver cancer."
 I have lost three uncles, an aunt, and my father to liver cancer, all by way of hepatitis B. This is what motivates me to raise awareness.
-As a first generation American, I am part of the bridge that helps start these conversations. especially for an illness that is deeply stigmatized.
+As a first generation American, I am part of the bridge that helps start these conversations, especially for an illness that is deeply stigmatized.
 Ultimately, everybody deserves care; this is my driving force every day.